Survivor of indigenous boarding school in Canada recalls painful times - RFI

 She would spend 10 years at the largest of 139 such schools set up a century ago to assimilate Canada's indigenous peoples.

 "They came and took us in big cattle trucks," she said in an interview with AFP.
-"They picked us up from our reserves and brought us here."
+"They picked us up from our reserves and brought us here."#photo1

 As she speaks, her throat tightens.
 Memories of the school horrors come flooding back.
 "We were physically, mentally, spiritually abused," Camille says, holding back tears.